julianschuler/keyboards/ergomin/README.md

 Disconnect the keyboard from your computer and remove the TRRS cable.

 The halves can now be inserted into their top pieces and the keyboard switches can be inserted from the top.
 Make sure they click in place and their pins reach through the holes in the PCBs.
-When all switches are in places, they can be soldered from the bottom.
+With all switches in place, they can be soldered from the bottom.

 The keyboard can now be closed up using the bottom pieces of the case and the M3x8 screws.
 If the screws aren't flush with the bottom, you can use a countersink bit to enlargen the recesses.
 After attaching the keycaps and rubber feet, the build is completed.